PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 #### Fargate Task Environment w/ Resources

-The following example will execute your Flow using the Fargate Task Environment with the provided Task specification—taking advantage of resource requests.
+The following example will execute your Flow using the Fargate Task Environment with the provided Task specification taking advantage of resource requests.
 This example also makes use of an `aws_session_token` and [IAM Role for task execution](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-iam-roles.html).

 ```python
 from prefect import task, Flow